pymc-devs/pymc-examples/myst_nbs/case_studies/moderation_analysis.myst.md

 This is not intended as a one-stop solution to a wide variety of data analysis problems, rather, it is intended as an educational exposition to show how moderation analysis works and how to conduct Bayesian parameter estimation in PyMC.

 Note that this is sometimes mixed up with [mediation analysis](https://en.wikipedia.org/wiki/Mediation_(statistics)).
 Mediation analysis is appropriate when we believe the effect of a predictor variable upon an outcome variable is (partially, or fully) mediated through a 3rd mediating variable.
-Readers are referred to the textbook by {cite:t}`hayes2017introduction` as a comprehensive (albeit Frequentist) guide to moderation and related models.
+Readers are referred to the textbook by {cite:t}`hayes2017introduction` as a comprehensive (albeit Frequentist) guide to moderation and related models as well as the PyMC example :ref:`mediation_analysis`.

 ```{code-cell} ipython3
 import arviz as az